Gustavo Ayón: Russia

 On July 26, 2019, Ayón signed a one-year deal with Zenit Saint Petersburg of the VTB United League and the EuroLeague.
 He averaged 12 points, 5 rebounds and 2 assists per game.
 Ayón parted ways with the team on July 26, 2020.

 Return to Mexico

 On September 30, 2020, Ayón signed with Astros de Jalisco of the Liga Nacional de Baloncesto Profesional.

 Puerto Rico

 On September 19, 2021, Ayón signed with Capitanes de Arecibo.

 Ayón led the Capitanes de Arecibo to the Championship of the Baloncesto Superior Nacional (BSN) of Puerto Rico.
 This latest championship is the 16th professional championship for Ayón.

-On August 20, 2022, Ayón announced his retirement from professional basketball.
+On August 20, 2022, Ayón announced his initial retirement from professional basketball.
+However, in April 2023 he announced that he would come out of retirement to play for Venados de Mazatlán, where he played a single game on April 26, 2023 against Halcones de Ciudad Obregón scoring 7 points and grabbing 7 rebounds.

 National team career

 Ayón has been a member of the senior Mexican national basketball team since 2007.
 He played center for the seventh placed Mexicans at the 2007 FIBA Americas Championship, and the fifth placed team at the 2008 Centrobasket.

 In 2013, Ayón led Mexico to victory in the gold medal game against Puerto Rico at the FIBA Americas Championship.
 Ayón was named to the All-Tournament Team, and was named the MVP of the tournament.

 In August 2014, Ayón led Mexico to victory in the gold medal game against Puerto Rico at the 2014 Centrobasket.
 Ayón was named the MVP of the tournament.
 Later that month, he joined Mexico for the 2014 FIBA World Cup.

 In 2015, Ayón was named to the 2015 FIBA Americas Championship All-Tournament Team, after tallying 17.7 points per game (2nd in the tournament), 12.4 rebounds per game (1st in the tournament), 3.5 assists per game (7th in the tournament), 1.3 steals per game (3rd in the tournament), and 1.2 blocks per game (1st in the tournament).